taocpp/PEGTL/doc/Errors-and-Exceptions.md

 ```

 It is advisable to choose the error points in the grammar with prudence.
-This choice becoming particularly cumbersome and/or resulting in a large number of error points might be an indication of the grammar needing some kind simplification or restructuring.
+This choice becoming particularly cumbersome and/or resulting in a large number of error points might be an indication of the grammar needing some kind of simplification or restructuring.

 Copyright (c) 2014-2017 Dr. Colin Hirsch and Daniel Frey